Drug Court

 - Defendant has a history of sale of controlled substances indicating profiteering

-Participants in Drug Court can usually expect a combination of Treatment, Judicial Supervision, Incentives and Sanctions, and should be aware that they can potentially be expelled from the program.
+Participants in drug court usually can expect a combination of treatment, judicial supervision, incentives, and sanctions.
+They also should be aware they can potentially be expelled from the program.

 Treatment